sarahghp/p5bots/src/client/README.md

 // shorthand pin initialization pin = board.pin(num)
 ```
--- default to digital output
+-- default to (NUM, 'DIGITAL', 'OUTPUT')

 #### Constants
 Properties such as type and direction can be indicated with strings, as we saw above, e.g.: `'HIGH'`, or with constants attached to the board object: `b.HIGH`.